One of the questions that surprised me most as mommas started reading Grumpy Mom Takes a Holiday and really seeing an impact.

 Here’s what I shared with these gals:

 2. Quote the book.
 My husband had to remind me of this one.
 I thought he was trying to tell me to share with you gals something in the book about how to handle this but his advice was to actually quote the book or more importantly, TRANSFORM TOGETHER.
 If you know that the moms you are closest to could benefit from this conversation.
 If you know that as your heart shifts, you know the roadblock may not be in your own mind but in the conversations with those friends, TAKE THEM WITH YOU.
 Learn together.
 How cool to be reading the same content and be able to speak the same language about triggers and stereotypes and what truth to replace it with?
-How cool if when we can’t fight grumpy mom alone, we have a friend to help lift us up?
+How cool if when we can’t find grumpy mom alone, we have a friend to help lift us up?
 Everything I share in the book will be that much more valuable when shared in community because accountability is so powerful.
-If you do decide to go through the book as a group, we’ve got discussion question and a leader guide for an ongoing accountability group available.
+If you do decide to go through the book as a group, we’ve got discussion question, a leader guide for an ongoing accountability group as well as incentives if you buy copies together.
 Check it all out here!

 3. Take the lead.
 Kick off the conversation in a positive way before anyone has a chance to go negative.
 It doesn’t mean it won’t happen but they will be more likely to follow the tone.

 4. Relate, but don’t commiserate.
 If it goes negative (WHEN it goes negative?) you can find a way to relate, but then build each other up.
-I think for this to be truly genuine and not seen as judge-y, we can’t say it all the time.
+I think for this to be truly genuine and not seen as judgy, we can’t say it all the time.
 We have to discern when to speak and how.
-Sometimes silence or a simple response that isn't an enthusiastic agreement but just simple nod keeps it from going further into negativity without being combative.

 6. Don’t engage.
 There might be people who are just not willing to even see the abundance God has for us.
 They’d never say that but may live out a victim mentality to motherhood that’s just not Biblical.
-They might assume that their specific circumstances can't be helped by the truth shared in the book.
-That's totally possible.
-But I'll tell you, if someone can't believe change is possible or they are too far gone, it's gonna be a hard relationship as you start finding joy.
 We don’t need to cut those people out of our life, but we may need to make an effort to not spend as much time together.

 Want to give this book as a gift but that word Grumpy Mom throwing you off?

-Here are some ideas for how to share.
-Literally copy and paste if you want:
+Here are some ideas for how to share:

 QUICK AND EASY TO ANY MOM FRIEND